taidinh5/Cyclistic_Data_Analysis_Case_Study/Process Phase.md

 <img width="516" height="154" alt="{C4B80188-3605-4051-855E-D5CA58741824}" src="https://github.com/user-attachments/assets/79487f21-4486-4175-854c-db3cec470caf" />

-6. It appears we have approx 13k rides that are longer than a day or shorter than a second
+6. It appears we have 13,842 rides that are longer than a day or shorter than a second (rides longer than 24 hours could possibly mean that customers are renting bikes for the whole day and returning them the next day, which is logical; however, rides under 1 second (which include negative durations) could strongly indicate glitches or data entry errors)

 <img width="196" height="59" alt="{9E165808-7930-4B4F-9A01-A6D084A7BFB8}" src="https://github.com/user-attachments/assets/7fccf65a-76f2-4555-9b64-f5bfb94232ca" />